shopware5/devdocs/source/sysadmins-guide/elasticsearch-setup/index.md

 ## Installation and configuration

 To enable Elasticsearch integration, you must configure both your server and your Shopware 5 installation.
 Elasticsearch 2.0 or newer is required.
-For Elasticsearch 6.0 Shopware 5.5 is required
+For Elasticsearch 6.0 Shopware 5.5 is required.
+Since Shopware 5.7 a minimum Version of Elasticsearch 7 is required.

 ### Elasticsearch installation and configuration